-Our project is a response to the harsh realities of the informal sector.
-Communities in the informal sector lack access to information regarding livelihood opportunities, internal support, and empowerment structures that act as professional safety nets and capacity builders.
+Our work is a response to the harsh realities of the informal sector.
+Communities in this sector lack access to information regarding livelihood opportunities and empowerment structures that act as professional safety nets and capacity builders.
 To combat this, our work developed a ground-up approach.
 The idea is to build the same system of information and opportunity access that exists in the formal sector while inculcating a sense of community amongst our occupational networks.